Marcello1099/qemuappmacos/README.md

 ### Storing the VM

 After saving the application in Automator a new app (Default: Fedora) will be added to your Applications.
-Go ahead and navigate to your **"Applications"** folder and find your newly created app.
+Go ahead and navigate to your `Applications` folder and find your newly created app.
 Right click on it and select **"Show Package Contents"**, navigate to `Contents` and move your previously created folder **"main"**.

 ### Icon